 We spent 10 days in this extraordinary place, staying two days in Pyramiden, an abandoned Russian mining settlement, and hiking from Longyearbyen to Barentsburg.
-It was a special adventure: really way up north, we carried a rifle as a protection measure against polar bears, and were staying overnight mostly outside of human settlements in a real arctic wilderness.
+It was a special adventure: really way up north, and we carried a rifle as a protection against polar bears.

 Coal mining history is visible all round Longyearbyen.